-A crossroads for public service organizations
+A crossroads for public service organisations

-When societies emerge from the pandemic and people return to their workplaces, public service organizations will be at a crossroads.
+When societies emerge from the pandemic and people return to their workplaces, public service organisations will be at a crossroads.
 Either they can try to retrofit old office-based ways of working and patch on some remote capabilities.
 Or they can fundamentally rethink and reimagine work for the post COVID-19 era.

 By accelerating the move toward ever more flexible and location-agnostic ways of working, the pandemic has put us at a tipping-point.
 How?
 By creating a once-in-a-generation opportunity to reinvent work for good.